 Coughing up blood can be caused by a variety of lung conditions.
-Coughing up blood can take different forms: The blood may be bright red or pink and frothy, or it may be mixed with mucus.
+The blood may be bright red or pink and frothy, or it may be mixed with mucus.

 Also known as hemoptysis (he-MOP-tih-sis), coughing up blood, even in small amounts, can be alarming.
 However, producing a little blood-tinged sputum isn't uncommon and usually isn't serious.

-Call 911 or seek emergency care if you're coughing up blood in large quantities or coughing up blood frequently.
+Call 911 or seek emergency care if you're coughing up blood in large quantities or at frequent intervals.

 Hemoptysis refers to coughing up blood from some part of the lungs (respiratory tract).
 Blood coming from elsewhere, such as your stomach, can appear to be from the lungs.
 It's important for your doctor to determine the site of the bleeding, and then determine why you're coughing up blood.